thomasvantuycom/gulp-rev-rewrite/README.md

 Type: `Function`

 Modify the name of the unreved/reved files before using them.
-The filename is passed to the function as the first argument.
+The function receives the unreved/reved filename as the first argument, and the [Vinyl](https://github.com/gulpjs/vinyl#instance-properties) object of the current file as the optional second argument.

 For example, if in your manifest you have: